-The Law Office of Miriam Cooper & Associates, LLC offers Collaborative Divorce in the Chicagoland area.
+Cooper Trachtenberg Law Group, LLC offers Collaborative Divorce in the Chicagoland area.
 Miriam Cooper understands the challenges clients face when going through a divorce and is versed in the Collaborative Divorce Law process, is committed to address and fulfill all of her client’s needs.
 The firm works to minimize these challenges and facilitate a comfortable process for all parties.
 We understand that each situation is different, and this option allows our clients a more tailored approach to their individual and family needs.
-At the Law Office of Miriam Cooper & Associates LLC, we support the whole individual and provides a complete package of services for our clients.
+At Cooper Trachtenberg Law Group, LLC, we support the whole individual and provides a complete package of services for our clients.

 “Collaborative divorce is a client-centered, non-adversarial negotiation process.
 It is a voluntary, private, contractual agreement between the parties to resolve issues outside of court.2 The parties each agree to hire a specially trained collaborative attorney who helps them reach a win-win solution by problem solving, often with the help of an interdisciplinary team, including such other professionals as psychologists, parenting coaches, and financial planners.
 The parties sign a participation agreement stating that if the parties cannot reach agreement, the attorneys must withdraw.
 Each party may then hire its own trial counsel.”

 “Illinois Compiled Statutes: Families Collaborative Process Act.”
 Illinois General Assembly.
 Legislative Information System, Springfield IL.

 “Collaborative Divorce Guide”.
 Collaborative Divorce Marketing Group.
 Divorce Magazine.